BlyznytsiaOrg/bibernate/features/annotations/OneToOne.md

-# Custom OneToOne Annotation
+# OneToOne Annotation

-The `OneToOne` annotation is used to define a one-to-one relationship between two entities in Java.
+The `@OneToOne` annotation is used to define a one-to-one relationship between two entities in Java.

 ## Attributes